Vyvernl/Solara-Boot-Fix/README.md

 # Solara-Boot-Fix
-Fixes Solara not opening when the bootstrapper is run
+Fixes Solara not opening.

+### How?
+This file deletes "Solara.Dir" which lets you completely install Solara again, hence fixing the error.